Is it time to Buy before this week’s earning report PPG Industries (NYSE:PPG)

 PPG Industries, Inc. is expected* to report earnings on 07/19/2021 after market close.
 The report will be for the fiscal Quarter ending Jun 2021.
 According to Zacks Investment Research, based on 7 analysts’ forecasts, the consensus EPS forecast for the quarter is $2.19.
 The reported EPS for the same quarter last year was $0.99.

-PPG Industries last issued its quarterly earnings data on April 14th, 2021.
-The specialty chemicals company reported $1.88 earnings per share for the quarter, beating analysts’ consensus estimates of $1.57 by $0.31.
-The company earned $3.88 billion during the quarter, compared to analysts’ expectations of $3.68 billion.
-Its revenue was up 14.9% on a year-over-year basis.
-PPG Industries has generated $5.70 earnings per share over the last year and currently has a price-to-earnings ratio of 34.2.
+PPG Industries last posted its earnings results on April 14th, 2021.
+The specialty chemicals company reported $1.88 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.57 by $0.31.
+The firm had revenue of $3.88 billion for the quarter, compared to analysts’ expectations of $3.68 billion.
+Its quarterly revenue was up 14.9% compared to the same quarter last year.
+PPG Industries has generated $5.70 earnings per share over the last year and currently has a price-to-earnings ratio of 34.0.
 PPG Industries has confirmed that its next quarterly earnings report will be published on Monday, July 19th, 2021.
 PPG Industries will be holding an earnings conference call on Tuesday, July 20th at 8:00 AM Eastern.
 Interested parties can register for or listen to the call using this link or dial in at 412-317-0088 with passcode “10157755”.

 Analyst Opinion on PPG Industries (NYSE:PPG)